|Christmas Opening 2013 - 11am - 4pm (27/12/2013 - 31/12/2013)|

 Greenway is very popular and thus it is advisable to book well ahead of visiting.

-Dogs are welcome in the gardens and grounds but no entry to the house.
+Dogs: Welcome in the gardens and grounds but are not allowed into the house.

 Agatha Christie was a keen, if nervous, golfer and regularly played at both Churston and Torquay...1.82 miles away

 When holidaying at Greenway, Agatha Christie regularly attended the Church of St Mary the Virgin in...2.26 miles away